 While being out on the road in the rain can be more dangerous for motorcyclists than it is for automobile drivers, you can still ride safely if you’re careful.
 As cars have four wheels and therefore a greater amount of surface area in contact with the road, driving in the rain can be easier for them, although their increased weight can make them more likely to skid if the tyres aren’t in great condition.
 Motorcyclists can ride more safely in the rain by finding a “dry line” (riding where there is less water on the road, or in the tracks of a vehicle in front), by avoiding slippery surfaces like manhole covers, and riding smoothly and being extra mindful of intersections, other road users and their own speed.

 While there is myths such as those above circling around motorcycles, one thing is for certain, and that is that you need motorcycle insurance.
-Swann has a range of motorcyle insurance available, including comprehensive, third party, as well as dirt bike cover.
-Take a look at our range today and get a quick quote in under a minute!
+Swann has a range of options available for motorcyle insurance in Australia – including comprehensive motorcycle insurance, third party, as well as dirt bike cover.
+Take a look at our range today and get a quick motorcycle insurance quote in under a minute!